Off Campus Access

 A VPN enables you to access all Libraries-subscribed online resources.

 How do I use VPN to access library online resources?
-(See video below.)

-- Download the VPN from the OIT
+- Download and install the VPN Cisco AnyConnect from the OIT VPN page.
+Instructions are available for desktop and mobile OS.

 - After installation, log in to VPN before you access the online databases/journals.
 A CU IdentiKey is required for logging into the VPN.